sdogruyol/awesome-ruby/README.md

        * [Cucumber Github](https://github.com/cucumber/cucumber/wiki) - Cucumber is a tool that executes plain-text functional descriptions as automated tests
        * [Cucumber Site](https://cucumber.io/) - Behaviour Driven Development with elegacy and joy
     * [Spinach](https://github.com/codegram/spinach) - Spinach is a high-level BDD framework that leverages the expressive Gherkin language (used by Cucumber) to help you define executable specifications of your application or library's acceptance criteria.
-    * [Rubytest](http://rubyworks.github.io/rubytest) - Rubytest is a testing metaframework usedful for create highly customize test suites or building whole new test frameworks.
+    * [Rubytest](http://rubyworks.github.io/rubytest) - Rubytest is a testing meta-framework useful for creating highly customize test suites or building whole new test frameworks.
        * [BRASS](http://rubyworks.github.io/brass) - Bare-metal Ruby assertion system standard used by Rubytest.
        * [Lemon](http://rubyworks.github.io/lemon) - Strict unit test system built on top of Rubytest.
     * [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) - Collection of testing matchers extracted from Shoulda